jupyter-book/jupyter-book/docs/start/overview.md

 # Overview and installation

 This is a guide for creating your own book using Jupyter Book.
-Book content is written in markdown files and Jupyter notebooks, and `jupyter-book` converts these into a book fit for hosting on the web or a publishable PDF.
+Book content is written in Markdown files and Jupyter notebooks, and `jupyter-book` converts these into a book fit for hosting on the web or a publishable PDF.